 - My Story.
 This feature presents first-person accounts (diaries, interviews, letters) of significant or exceptional events from the American experience.

-- Link It Up.
+- Click and Explore.
 This feature is a very brief introduction to a website with an interactive experience, video, or primary sources that help improve student understanding of the material.

 Questions for each level of learning